-The Greek and Roman sites of the Mediterranean coast are the main draw for most visitors, but inland there is evidence of a much earlier civilisation in the form of pre-historic Saharan rock art, some of which dates back over 10,000 years.
+The Greek and Roman sites of the Mediterranean coast are the main draw for most visitors, but inland there is evidence of a much earlier civilization in the form of pre-historic Saharan rock art, some of which dates back over 10,000 years.
 In the medina of Tripoli the later Arabic and Islamic influences are obvious, whilst the new town has some beautiful Italian architecture from the colonial era.
-The Allied war cemetaries of Libya are a reminder to all of a more sombre period when Libya was of strategic importance during World War II.
+The Allied war cemeteries of Libya are a reminder to all of a more somber period when Libya was of strategic importance during World War II.

 Tripoli itself has a bustling medina with colorful, noisy souqs and a long corniche stretching beside the Mediterranean.
 Beyond Tripoli are the major Roman sites of Sabratha and Leptis Magna.
 A little imagination is needed to bring these places to life, and the extent of the ruins is certainly testament to the importance of North Africa as a province of the Roman Empire — indeed, the only African Roman Emperor, Septimus Severus, was from Leptis Magna.

-There are ongoing digs at Cyrene, as well as at nearby Apollonia and Ptolemais and if you are lucky you may witness the unearthing of yet another mosaic, theatre or bath complex.
+There are ongoing digs at Cyrene, as well as at nearby Apollonia and Ptolemais and if you are lucky you may witness the unearthing of yet another mosaic, theater or bath complex.

 The towns and villages in the mountains of Jebel Nafusa are predominantly populated by Berbers, who constructed multi-purpose dwellings known as qasrs.
 The qasrs were at once granaries, forts and homes for families and although they are no longer used as such, they remain relatively intact despite their precarious positioning on cliff edges and hilltops.
 The medina of Ghadames, located on the northern edge of the Sahara Desert, is a World Heritage Site where whitewashed alleyways hide vividly decorated and cool interiors.